 Yesterday I got up on the wrong side of the bed.
-A cup of tea seemed to be in order, and when I saw the special tea blend from Germany, “Perfect World,” it seemed like the right morning to open the package.
+A cup of tea seemed to be in order, and when I saw the special tea blend from Germany, “Perfect World,” I knew it was the right morning to open that package.

 There is no ingredients list.
 I sprinkled some leaves out on a plate to give it a look.
 There are chamomile flowers there, I can see that much.